 An allied health professional wanting to provide any of the items 82000-82035 must be in receipt of a current referral provided by an eligible medical practitioner.

-Referrals from consultant psychiatrists and paediatricians to allied health professionals are only valid when prerequisite MBS services have been provided:
+Referrals are only valid when prerequisite MBS services have been provided.

-An eligible allied health professional can provide assessment items (82000-82010, and 82030) to a child where:
+An eligible allied health professional can provide assessment items (82000, 82005, 82010, and 82030) to a child under the Helping Children with Autism program when: